mjlomeli/Nitrado-SDK/README.md

 # Overview

-To have access to the Nitrado you must have an account created at [Nitrado](https://server.nitrado.net/) and create an API key.
+To have access to this application you must have an account created at [Nitrado](https://server.nitrado.net/) and create an API key.

 # [Wiki - Full documentation](https://github.com/mjlomeli/NitradoAPI/wiki)